kevin-chalmers/set10108/labs/lab02/README.md

 }
 ```

 Your output window should state that value equals 4 million.
 The use of a `lock_guard` and an object level `mutex` is the best method to control access to an object.
-This will ensure that methods are only called when permitted by competing threads.
+They ensure that methods are called when permitted by competing threads.

 ## Thread Safe Data Structures

-To end the first part of this tutorial, we will look at how we can implement a thread safe stack.
-Data structures are the normal method of storing data, but are the most susceptible to multi-threading problems.
-This example is taken from C++ Concurrency in Action (slightly modified).
+To end the first part of this tutorial, we will implement a thread safe stack.
+Shared data structures are susceptible to multi-threading problems.
+This example is modified from C++ Concurrency in Action.

 ### Overview

-A stack is one of the simplest data structures.
-We simply have a stack of values which we can add to the top of (push) or remove from the top of (pop).
-Our implementation will be very primitive, and will just wrap a standard stack in an object with thread safe operations.
+A stack has values which we can add to the top (`push`) or remove from the top of (`pop`).
+Our implementation will be primitive, wrapping a standard stack in an object with thread safe operations.

-You will need to create a new header file called `threadsafe_stack.h`:
+First we need a new header file called `threadsafe_stack.h`:

 ```cpp
 #pragma once